ilkerde/psguide/readme.md

     # Bad - avoid this:
     cp -r $from $to

+    # Ok - Custom DSL alias:
+    describe 'DSL' {
+        context 'Guideline' {
+            it 'is ok to use aliases (all lowercased)' {}
+        }
+    }

 ### Documentation Style

 **Powershell is well-documented.** Document your commands.

-* Always document your commands using inline help.
+* If documenting, always document your commands using inline help.
-* Avoid externalizing your help to MAML, except you want to provide multiple cultures.
+* For extensive or exhaustive documentation, consider externalizing your help to MAML.
 * Prefer single line comments for inline commentary.

 Example: